 But let me tell you, running sponsorships is a LOT of work and I eventually realized that the income I was making just wasn’t worth it for how much time I needed to invest.
 I also began to realize that having 30 ads for other blogs on my sidebar was diluting my brand.
 I put so much time into MY blog, and here I was, escorting people away.
 I started to cut back on sponsorships, until eventually I did away with them all together.

 Similarly, ad networks (like Google Adsense and BlogHer) have done little for my wallet.
-Here are some stats to make my case.
-At the time of writing this, I have three ads on this blog.
-Each month, TNC receives about 170,000 pageviews and 75,000 unique visitors.
-How much do I make from those three ads?
+At one time, my blog was receiving about 170,000 pageviews and 75,000 unique visitors per month.
+How much did I make from ads?
 About $300. $300!
-That’s barely enough for my car payment, let alone a full-time income.
+That’s barely enough for a car payment, let alone a full-time income.
 Imagine how much traffic or how many ads you’d need in order to make a full-time income from having ads on your site.
 It’s just not feasible unless your site is enormous.